Skip to content

 Statistics show that eating disorders affect 9% of male and 19% of female veterans.

-Eating disorders are severe conditions that could have significant impacts on your health.
+Eating disorders are severe conditions that could have a significant impact on your health.
 Therefore, seeking medical attention is essential if you think you have an eating disorder.

 Anorexia Nervosa